It is important to reward yourself positively whether it be for weight loss, a job well done, or reaching a goal you never thought you would achieve.

 Are you an emotional eater?
 Do you eat when you’re bored, tired, stressed, anxious etc?
 If you can recognise these causes then you can mentally prepare for them.
 Remind yourself that eating the chocolate bar when you’re stressed won’t remove the issue that’s causing you to feel stressed.
 In fact, eating the chocolate bar will induce stress and cause a sugar crash not long after.
 This can affect your mood and result in you becoming snappy and/or feeling down.
 If you are an emotional eater, your way to cope with low mood is to comfort eat.
 It is a vicious cycle that requires patience and awareness if you are to change

 These are just a few ways of helping you make healthy choices each day.
-Learning to reward ourselves with things other than food is a challenge as we have been brought up this way.
-Everything around us TV, papers, magazines, Internet, etc, tells us to reward ourselves with food or drink.
+Learning to reward ourselves with things other than food and alcohol is a challenge as we have been brought up this way.
+Everything around us TV, papers, magazines, Internet, etc, tells us to reward ourselves with food or alcohol.
 The key to change is repetition and awareness.
-If you are aware of rewarding yourself with food then you can put the action into changing this habit.
+If you are aware of rewarding yourself with food and alcohol then you can put the action into changing this habit.

 - A full Body Composition Analysis, where we measure your fat, water and muscle percentages, your visceral fat percentage and your metabolic age.

 - Calculate your Body Mass Index (BMI), check your heart rate and blood pressure.